 In California, at least 80% of the historic spawning and rearing habitat historically available to salmon and steelhead, fish that spawn in freshwater and mature in the ocean, has been blocked by barriers.
 Our California program focuses on projects that remove obsolete dams and other barriers such as culverts to provide fish migration and restore more natural river conditions.
 We have helped remove over 20 barriers large and small, opening up more than 100 miles of habitat.
 The links below are only some of our past and ongoing projects.

-- Matilija Coalition to remove the Matilija Dam in the Ventura River watershed to restore steelhead migration and replenish the sand supply to nearby beaches suffering from erosion.
+American Rivers has been working with the Matilija Coalition to remove the Matilija Dam in the Ventura River watershed to restore steelhead migration and replenish the sand supply to nearby beaches suffering from erosion.

 With our funding support and planning assistance, the Horse Creek dam in the Sisquoc River basin near Santa Barbara was blown up to make way for steelhead.

 We have helped fund a local watershed group to remove numerous poorly designed road crossings that prevented coho salmon and steelhead from reaching large portions of the Mattole River watershed.